Markhan1/Todos-App/README.md

 # Todos-App

-This Project is a fully functional MERNF stack ( MongoDB, Express JS, React JS, Node JS, Firebase Authentication ).
+This Project is a fully functional MERNF stack ( MongoDB, Express JS, React JS, Node JS, Firebase Auth ).

 And it uses Firebase Authentication feature.